Intracellular protein interactions may soon be explained

 Spectral signature

-Thanks to €3.1 million in funding from Europe as part of the FET-Open program, researchers will be able to work on developing a new technology to measure these interactions.
-"We are working on a biosensor prototype that will enable us to measure these interactions using the terahertz spectral signature of proteins in an aqueous environment.
-We are currently the only ones in the world with this expertise."
+Thanks to the 3.1 million euros in funding provided by the European Union through the FET-Open program, researchers will be able to work on developing a new technology to measure these interactions.“We are working on a biosensor prototype that will allow us to measure these interactions based on the terahertz spectral signature of proteins in an aqueous environment.
+We are currently the only ones in the world with this expertise.”